-Note See Cross-Listed Courses for regulations concerning cross-listed courses
+Note: See Cross-Listed Courses for regulations concerning cross-listed courses.
+Consult Comparative Literature Advisor for information on approved cross-listed courses.

 Promotion from year to year requires a GPA of at least 3.0 with an average of at least 3.3 in all Comparative Literature courses in the Fall/Winter.